fiquant/marketsimulator/doc/modules.rst

 - ``Generic(eventGen, orderFactory)`` wakes up at moments of time given by ``eventGen``	and asks ``orderFactory`` to create an order

-Crossing averages strategy that sends market orders with exponentially distributed volume sizes in even intervals of time could be written as:
+A crossing averages strategy that sends market orders with exponentially distributed volume sizes in even intervals of time could be written as:

 .. code-block:: haskell